 2012-2013 Alicia Lyons graduated from the University of Sydney with a Bachelor of Arts and Bachelor of Law (First Class Honours and University Medal).
 She then worked as Associate to Justice Bell in the High Court of Australia.
-At Oxford Alicia studied for the BCL at Magdalen College, supported by an Oxford Australia - Magdalen College Old Members award.
+At Oxford Alicia read for the BCL at Magdalen College, supported by an Oxford Australia - Magdalen College Old Members award, and graduated with Distinction and the Sir Rupert Cross Prize for Evidence.
+Alicia then worked for several years as an Associate in the Banking and Litigation groups at Allens, before being called to the Bar in May 2017.